π― LLM-as-a-Judge#

 [29]:

-prompt | response | judge_1 | judge_2 | judge_3 | avg | max | min | median | |
+| prompt | response | judge_1 | judge_1_explanation | judge_2 | judge_2_explanation | judge_3 | judge_3_explanation | avg | max | min | median | |

-## 3. Evaluate Hallucination Detection Performance
+3. Evaluate Hallucination Detection Performance#

-is specific to our use case (math questions).
+To evaluate hallucination detection performance, we βgradeβ the responses against an answer key.
+Note the check_letter_match function is specific to our task (multiple choice).
 If you are using your own prompts/questions, update the grading method accordingly.

 [30]:

-result_df["answer"] = gsm8k.answer
+result_df["answer"] = ai2_arc.answer

-result_df["response_correct"] = [math_postprocessor(r) == a for r, a in zip(result_df["response"], gsm8k["answer"])]
+result_df["response_correct"] = [check_letter_match(r, a) for r, a in zip(result_df["response"], ai2_arc["answer"])]

 [30]:

-prompt | response | judge_1 | judge_2 | judge_3 | avg | max | min | median | answer | response_correct | |
+| prompt | response | judge_1 | judge_1_explanation | judge_2 | judge_2_explanation | judge_3 | judge_3_explanation | avg | max | min | median | answer | response_correct | |

 [31]: